Girildo/GESS-what/README.md

 ## Fundamental Questions

-How easy is it for a group of heterogeneous cultures to coexist and successfully interact with each other?
+How easy is it for a group of heterogeneous cultures to successfully interact and coexist with each other?
 In what circumstances do people prefer to relocate rather than adapt to other's culture?
+How does the exigency of the single agents influence the output of our simulation?
 To what extent do we observe ghettos?
 How does population density play a factor in this processes?